Lyrdinn/lyrdinn/README.md

 </p>

 <p align = "center">
   One of the C project I did.
-Client/Server social network using TCP and UDP (Licence Informatique Paris-Cité)
+Client/Server social network using TCP and UDP in teams of 2 to 3 (Licence Informatique Paris-Cité)
 </p>

 <p align="center">